Top of the line window treatments by Hunter Douglas are custom-made for all Epsom, NH homeowners

 Over the many years, Rod has owned his own window treatment stores and worked with dozens of designers all across New England.
 There is just no substitute for dealing with a service provider who has seen it all and done it all.
 As an authorized Hunter Douglas dealer, he has access to their whole catalog.
 If you’re looking for one-of-a kind treatments.
 Rod has teamed up with designer and fabricator Karin Conn, (who also has decades of experience)and she can make any kind of soft furnishing you can imagine.
 Between them, they are a decorative powerhouse!
 To top it off, Rod was also a professional painter and wall coverings expert, so he has a good eye for tying a “whole room” together – you create the vision – they can make it happen

 We not only service the greater Epsom, NH area, but also any town in Merrimack, Grafton, Carroll, and Belknap counties.
+We are authorized dealers for other great companies like Graber, Alta, Norman, Horizons, and more.
 We will happy to come out to your home with our extensive catalogs, measure your windows, and have a full consultation with, of course, absolutely no obligation on your part

 Our in-home consults are usually fun!